joesanfilippo/food_delivery_churn/README.md

 ---

 ## Dataset
 My dataset is pulled from Company X's database using their preferred query editor.
-In order to protect their data and identity, I converted any identifying city names and stored the data in a private AWS S3 bucket to use for later analysis.
+In order to protect their data and identity, I converted any real world city names and stored the data in a private AWS S3 bucket to use for later analysis.

 ### Features
 The features I pulled included: